 JX-8P OLED Display

-A spin off from the JX-8P Vecoven Flash project and JX-10 replacement display, it is intended to work in conjunction with Vecoven upgrades for full effect.
-Compatibility will be provided for other firmware in one line mode.
+A spin off from the JX-8P Vecoven Flash project and JX-10 replacement display, it enhances the display significantly when used in conjunction with Vecoven upgrades.
+Compatibility is provided for other firmware and even other instruments that use the same NEC controller in one line mode.

 - JX8P display protocol added to SuperJX display code base allowing different build versions.

 - JX8P version has access to all SuperJX display software features including OLED/VFD compatibility with it’s bitmap fonts, layouts and character displays.

 - Plan is to extend the display arrangement when using Vecoven SuperJX Flash.

 Picture above shows software being tested with VFD in it’s character mode.
 All other modes were tested including graphic.